If you’re considering taking a cruise you may be wondering if a short cruise is worth the price and if it’ll give you the true cruise experience.

 Party Atmosphere Onboard/Theme Cruises

 I’d definitely recommend a themed cruise line for people who want to have a relaxed fun weekend.
-The majority of guests on board hadn’t been on cruises before but they seemed to love the ship and the weekend.
+The majority of guests on board haven’t been on cruises before, but many find they love the ship and the weekend.

 Non-themed Party Cruises